Updated: Oct 14, 2022

-Charge your mental battery, load up water bottles in the car, get your favorite music ready for the day.
+Charge your mental battery, load up water bottles in the car, and get your favorite music ready for the day.
 Driving around neighborhoods can be a fun and effective way to find off-market properties.

 The most common type of deals you will come across are either vacant or distressed properties, as these will be the easiest off-market homes to spot.